Rhodesian Brushstroke: Rhodesia

 The basic Rhodesian military battledress adopted universally between 1964 and 1966 consisted of a camouflage jacket, field cap, and trousers with wide belt loops for a stable belt and large cargo pockets.
 Ranks, name tapes, or unit patches were sewn on.
 In 1969, the jackets were largely superseded by shirts of a lighter material for combat operations in the hot African climate.
 Late in the bush war, Rhodesian battledress commonly took the form of one-piece coveralls, but uniform regulations remained quite lax in the field.
 Individual servicemen often modified their uniforms to shorten the sleeves while others wore privately purchased T-shirts with the same camouflage print.
 The long camouflage trousers were also discarded in large numbers in favour of running shorts.

 While the brushstroke pattern itself was considered very effective, the fabric in locally made uniforms was of poor quality and the Rhodesian troops frequently envied foreign volunteers who brought their more durable foreign-produced clothing with them.

 Zimbabwe

 The Zimbabwe Defence Forces initially discarded its preexisting stocks of Rhodesian battledress in favour of a Portuguese-designed vertical lizardstripe during the 1980s; however, the original brushstroke pattern was re-adopted during the 1990s just prior to the Second Congo War.
 Zimbabwe currently produces military uniforms in two variations of Rhodesian Brushstroke designed for the dry season and rainy season, respectively.
 The dry season variant uses a light khaki base while the rainy season variant is designed on a green base.
-The difference between the original Rhodesian camouflage and the ZNA version is that in the Zimbabwe pattern, brown is printed over the green, and not beneath it.